tourforge/florence-navigator/README.md

 # Florence Navigator
-Florence Navigator is a GPS-guided tour app for Florence, South Carolina based on OpenTourBuilder.
+Florence Navigator is a GPS-guided tour app for Florence, South Carolina based on TourForge.

 ## Development
-View the [OpenTourGuide README](https://github.com/opentourbuilder/guide) for development instructions.
+View the [TourForge Guide README](https://github.com/tourforge/guide) for development instructions.